Richard Ivey Building 2355

 Lee holds a Ph.D. from the Carroll School of Management at Boston College.
 Earlier in his career, he worked in diverse fields including engineering, professional services, and executive education in both multinational (e.g., Arthur Andersen and Deloitte & Touche) and small start-up ventures in the United Kingdom and the United States.
 In these roles, Lee advised and consulted for organizations across the technology, finance, energy, healthcare, insurance, manufacturing, media, real estate, retail, telecommunications, and transportation industries, including many of Fortune magazine’s “World’s Most Admired Companies.”

-Lee currently teaches Strategic Analysis and Action in the HBA program.
+Lee currently teaches Strategic Analysis and Action and Cross-Enterprise Leadership in the HBA program, and Ivey Essentials - Strategy in the MSc program.
+He also teaches in the Ivey Frontline Leadership Program.
 While at Boston College, he received both the Donald J. White Teaching Excellence Award and the Carroll School of Management All Star Teacher Award for his teaching in the undergraduate program.

 - PhD, Boston College Carroll School of Management (USA)